laidlaw42/ForwardModelling/README.md

 Scripts for Lab on Forward modelling

 ## Notebooks
-- Analytical 1D solution - Cooling of a dyke using the analytical solution
+- Analytical 1D solution - Cooling of a dyke using the analytical solution.
 - Finite difference 1D - Finite difference of cooling of two dykes using Forward Euler scheme (explicit).
 - Finite difference 2D - Finite difference of cooling of two plutons in map view using Forward Euler scheme.